ApolloRay/hello-docker/network/README.md

 # Network
 ## Intra-Host Network
 ### None
-- `docker run -it --network=nene busybox`: no network stack
+- `docker run -it --network=none busybox`: no network stack

 ### Bridge
-- `docker network list`: list
+- `docker network list`: list all the networks
 - `docker network inspect NET_ID`: show detailed information
 - `docker network create NET_ID`: create
-  - `docker network create -d DRIVER NET_ID`: specify the network driver to use, by default Bridge
+  - `docker network create -d DRIVER NET_ID`: specify the network driver to use, by default we use the Bridge
 - `docker network rm NET_ID`: remove
 - `docker container run --name ct1 -it --rm --net=NET_ID ubuntu:xenial`: launch a CT in a network
 - `docker network connect NET_ID CT_ID`: connect a CT to a network, one CT can be connected to multiple networks